 Well, here is the long awaited sequel to Wing of a Robin.
 I was really really bored when I wrote this as well.
 In case you hadn't noticed already, this is called Star of a Robin.

 If you haven't read Wing of a Robin yet, then you will be greatly confused about this story.
 All the background info you need is in the AN of Wing of a Robin, so go there if you need to.
 If not, then feel free to enjoy this one-shot if you so wish to.

 Alright.
 Here we go.
 Hit the play button or whatever you think of to start the story because it's starting now.

 Disclaimer: I don't own anything from Warriors.
-Also, this is rated T for minor language, so if that bothers you then this is not for you.
+Also, this is rated T for minor language (and I do mean minor), so if that bothers you then this is not for you.